jrepan/calendar/README.md

 ## Overview

 This started as an experiment into AI-generated code, but to make it more realistic, I chose a project that I would actually use myself day to day and indeed I do.
+All features were added by AI, but I needed to adjust the code afterwards.

 ## Deployment